×

 All about Enderbite and Larvikite Properties

 Know all about Enderbite and Larvikite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite and Larvikite belong to Igneous Rocks.Texture of Enderbite is Granular whereas that of Larvikite is Phaneritic.
 Enderbite appears Veined or Pebbled and Larvikite appears Shiny.
-The luster of Enderbite is not available while that of Larvikite is subvitreous to dull.
+The luster of Enderbite is while that of Larvikite is subvitreous to dull.
 Enderbite is available in black, grey, orange, pink, white colors whereas Larvikite is available in black, brown, light to dark grey, white colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Larvikite are cemetery markers, commemorative tablets, creating artwork.